Rapigo/rsgurjar.github.io/_pages/about.md

 Welcome!

-I am a PhD Candidate in Economics at the University of California, Riverside.

-I'm on the job market 2024-25.
+I am a Ph.D.
+Candidate in Economics at the University of California, Riverside, currently on the job market for the 2024-2025 academic year.

 My research interests are Econometric Thoery, Financial Economics, High-dimensional and Non-parametric Econometrics.
 My work focus on develop quantitative methods for economics by learning the fundamental aspects of the data generating process.